students in circle talking

 Timmins building view from outside

 The Sault Ste.
 Marie campus is located in the heart of the Great Lakes, while the Timmins campus is located on the Mattagami River; each providing truly unique northern experiences.
 Both locations have cited a growing need for employees.
-For this reason, our program is designed to help fulfil the need for social workers in northern, rural and remote regions.
+For this reason, our program is designed to help fulfill the need for social workers in northern, rural and remote regions.
+The Brampton campus is a lively city in the Greater Toronto Area and offers an urban option for students.

 ceremonial harbour